Editor's note: Some of the offers on this page may no longer be available through our site.

-Many people don't realize it, but their credit cards include free travel insurance for common scenarios such as needing to cancel a trip due to illness or injury, lost or delayed luggage, or trip delays.
+Many people don't realize it, but their credit cards include travel insurance for common scenarios such as needing to cancel a trip due to illness or injury, lost or delayed luggage, or trip delays.

 Citibank recently added some very cool benefits to its cards affiliated with the American Airlines AAdvantage program (the Citi/AAdvantage Platinum Select cards).